-Use the 25μL (red line) sample transfer pipette for whole blood or the 10μL (black line) sample transfer pipette for serum/plasma samples.
+Collect the sample using the $25\mu$ sample transfer pipette for whole blood.
 Follow the directions for sampling using the sample transfer pipette.

 Add 2-3 drops of Developer Solution into the lower area of the Sample Well (S).

 Read the results at 8 minutes.
 Do not read test after 15 minutes.